 The Tundra cooler comes with Yeti’s T-Rex Lid Latches.
 Whereas most coolers use plastic latches that are easy to break and damage, the T-Rex latches are made of heavy-duty rubber, which means that they will withstand all the bumps and hits that come from daily use.
 The latch keepers are molded directly into the body, and Yeti also sells them as replacements.
 Even if you do manage to destroy them, you can get replacement ones.
-However, the Tundra comes with a Neverfail hinge system, with two hinge pins and interlocking design, so this should not happen.
+However, the Tundra comes with a Neverfail hinge system, two hinge pins, and an interlocking design, so this should not happen.

 Carrying the Tundra around is surprisingly easy.
 To begin with, the Lipgrip handles allow you to get an excellent grip on the cooler, but when you don’t need them, they’ll stay out of the way.
 On the sides, you’ll find Yeti’s Doublehaul handles.
 They’re made of military-grade polyester rope, so they’re as durable as they come, and they’re pretty comfortable for carrying the Tundra around.